sibela46/tmpl8rt_2022/README.md

-This template is intended for students of Breda University.
+This template is intended for students of Utrecht University.

 **Please refer to "_ getting started.pdf" for instructions.**